gabrielpastega/cluster-vips/README.md

 <li>Categorical feature 'description': remove completely.</li>
 <li>Categorical feature 'country': remove unspecified and non-country entries.</li>
 <li>User 16446 with highly divergent results.</li>
-<li>Numerical feature 'quantity' is divided into 2 new data frames.</li>
+<li>Numerical feature 'quantity' is divided into 2 new data frames, one for sales and another for returns.</li>
 </ol>
 <h2 style="text-align: justify;">DATA MODELLING</h2>
 <p style="text-align: justify;">For the development of feature engineering, we based our features using RFM (Recency, Frequency, Monetary) model that quantifies and segments customers based on their recent purchasing behavior, frequency of transactions, and monetary value, aiding in targeted marketing strategies.
 Beyond recency, frequency, and monetary (named gross_revenue in the project) it was also created:</p>